Executives – How to Improve Your Online Brand

 If a person has a unique name, building a few online profiles should do the trick.
 Google will most likely show those profiles because there isn’t a lot of competition.
 For most executives, this isn’t the case.
 Let’s start with the basics first.

-Most articles about personal or executive reputation management focus on things like "build a website", "create a LinkedIn profile", etc. This article assumes you already know the basics to some degree, but just to make sure we will list those most basic of tactics:
+Most articles about personal or executive reputation management focus on things like “build a website”, “create a LinkedIn profile”, etc. This article assumes you already know the basics to some degree, but just to make sure, we will list the most basic of tactics:

-• Build a website with the executives' name in the domain, with no dashes if possible.
+- Build a website with the executives’ names in the domain, with no dashes if possible.
 Try for a .com.
 If the .com is not available, a .net will do.
-The website should have a headshot if possible and a biography of at least 500 words that has never been used anywhere else on the internet.
+The website should have a headshot, if possible, and a biography of at least 500 words that has never been used anywhere else on the internet.

-• There is a lot more that can be done that includes slideshare, podcasts, white papers, case studies, infographics, and a lot more.
-But executives are busy, so we're going to stick with the most powerful things you can do.
+- There is a lot more that can be done that including slideshare, podcasts, white papers, case studies, infographics, and a lot more.
+But executives are busy, so we’re going to stick with the most powerful things you can do.

 Ownership of a SERP (Search Engine Results Page) for a branded personal search involves a few steps.
 The most effective way to improve the executive brand is to earn a Wikipedia page.
 An executive with a Wikipedia page gets a huge upvote from Google.
 The search engine uses Wikipedia biography pages to fuel certain parts of search results.